Search for electroweak production of supersymmetric particles in final states with two $\tau$-leptons in $\sqrt{s}$ = 13 TeV $pp$ collisions with the ATLAS detector: Intermediate stau channel

 \subsection{Background estimate}

 The dominant backgrounds in the Intermediate stau SRs are multi-jet production with misidentified $\tau$-leptons, $W$+jets and $Z$+jets, multi-boson production, and top quark backgrounds.
-The multi-jet and $W$+jets backgrounds are estimated by using the same methods described in Sections~\ref{sec:BG_QCD} and \ref{sec:BG_W}, respectively.
 The multi-jet background accounts for \percent{28--48} ($<$\percent{17}) of the total SM yield in high-mass SRs (low-mass SRs) for all three scenarios, while $W$+jets accounts for \percent{4--16} of the total background.
+The multi-jet and $W$+jets background estimates are presented in Section~\ref{sec:BG_QCDXX} and Section~\ref{sec:BG_WXX}, respectively, and use the same methods described in Sections~\ref{sec:BG_QCD} and \ref{sec:BG_W}.
 A dedicated CR is used to estimate the top quark backgrounds for the SS final state, where misidentified $\tau$-lepton contributions are a dominant source, as described in Section~\ref{sec:BG_top}.

 Multi-boson production contributes mainly through events containing real $\tau$-leptons resulting from $WW$ and $ZZ$ decaying into a $\tau\tau\nu\nu$ final state in C1C1 and C1N2OS scenarios, while in the C1N2SS scenario, the main process is $WZ$ decaying into a $\tau\tau\tau\nu$ final state.
 The contribution from real $\tau$-leptons exceeds 85--90\% in $Z$+jets and diboson production.
 Additionally, the real $\tau$-lepton contribution exceeds 80\% in backgrounds containing top quarks in OS final states.
-These backgrounds are described in Section~\ref{sec:BG_irre}.
+The estimation of the Top, multiboson, and $Z$+jets backgrounds is described in Section~\ref{sec:BG_irre}.